 These tactics help reduce general cart abandonment and improve their conversion rates as more wandering shoppers can quickly explore their products and checkout.
 This experience will go a long way to increase a customer’s LTV if they return again, proving that not all customers who wander stay lost.

 Impulse buyers want to stay informed

-This means that they’re incredibly easy to upsell to and are very receptive to recommendations.
+Impulse shoppers are receptive to recommendations and are always looking for their next exciting purchase.
+This means that they’re incredibly easy to upsell and are very receptive to recommendations.
 With a desire to buy “when the time is right,” they love to hear about new products and like to be in the know of what’s new and exciting from the brands they love.
-The trick is making sure you’re able to keep them informed and, subsequently, interested in your brand.
+Ensure you’re engaging customers, and keeping them informed and, subsequently, interested in your brand.